albar965/littlenavmap-manual/en/MENUS.md

 #### ![Offline](../images/icons/offline.png "Offline") Work Offline {#work-offline}

-Stops loading of map data from the internet.
+Stops loading of map data from the Internet.
 This affects the _OpenStreetMap_, _OpenTopoMap_ and all the other online map themes as well as the elevation data.
 A red **`Offline.`** indication is shown in the status bar if the offline mode is enabled.

 You should restart the application after going online again.